Soaps or Cleansers: Which Is Better for Acne-prone Skin?

 Another approach to testing the harshness of your cleanser

-Besides viewing the list of ingredients, there is another way to test the harshness of your cleanser--if you're feeling extremely motivated.
+Besides viewing the list of ingredients, there is another way to test the harshness of your cleanser–if you’re feeling extremely motivated.
 For example, if none of the ingredients listed on the back of your cleanser are in this table, you can still gauge how harsh the cleanser will be by buying something called a pH tester at your drugstore.
 A pH tester is usually a paper strip that you can dip into the cleanser.

 When you dip the paper strip into your cleanser, the strip will change color.
 Each color corresponds to a particular pH (acidity/basicity level), which you can look up on the color chart that comes with the pH tester.
-In general, you should use cleansers that possess a pH between 4 and 6, as these match the natural pH of human skin and are thus less likely to cause problems.5-7
+In general, you should use cleansers that possess a pH between 4 and 6, as these match the natural pH of human skin and are thus less likely to cause problems.6-8

 Choosing the Right Cleanser: The Full Scoop